Kodkollektivet/documents/meetings/meeting-items_2018-11-06.md

 - Election meeting on the 23rd of November - WELCOME NEW BOARD (special section this time)
 - Fixed Lunch Lecture with Jordbruksverket about Test-Driven Development (Feb/March 2019)
 - In planning: Lunch lecture with Fortnox, Avalon soon!
+- Four of us will help out during the IT day on the 15th of Nov, Kodkollektivet will get paid for this

 ## Welcome new board!